-The European Medicines Agency, or EMA, has agreed that approval under exceptional circumstances could be possible for a proposed 12patient placebo-controlled pivotal study in this disease with urinary GAG levels as a surrogate primary endpoint provided the data was strongly supportive of a favorable benefit/risk ratio.
+The European Medicines Agency, or EMA, has agreed that approval under exceptional circumstances could be possible for a proposed 12-patient placebo-controlled pivotal study in this disease with urinary GAG levels as a surrogate primary endpoint provided the data was strongly supportive of a favorable benefit/risk ratio.
 The EMA requested that some evidence of trend in improvement in clinical endpoints be observed to support the primary endpoint, but recognized that a statistically significant result on clinical endpoints was unlikely given the small number of patients expected to be enrolled in the study.
-The FDA has not yet agreed to the pivotal study plan or study design and primary endpoint and would like to see additional data correlating urinary GAG levels with other clinical endpoints, which we are collecting and will submit to the FDA.
+The United States Food and Drug Administration, or FDA, has not yet agreed to the pivotal study plan or study design and primary endpoint and would like to see additional data correlating urinary GAG levels with other clinical endpoints, which we are collecting and will submit to the FDA.
 We expect to meet with the FDA to discuss the Phase 3 plan, although our plan is currently based on our agreement with the EMA.